jkim1998/bug-tracker/README.md

 ## general
-    - priviate routing
     - admin privileges
-    - charts to reflect projet progress
+    - charts to reflect project progress

 ## login/sign up
     - facebook log in not working
+    - test mode
     - add to users collection for google/github log in
     - css